mpalmer/ddns-sd/README.md

 regular DNS services, and that is how it is usually used in a Docker-based system.

+# How it Works

+On startup, `ddns-sd` looks for DNS records that refer to the local machine and its containers, and compares those against the records that should exist based on the current set of running containers.
+It creates and removes records as required, to make the DNS align with the running containers.

+After that, when containers are started and stopped, DNS records are created or removed, as necessary, to reflect the containers that are in service.
+If a container stops unexpectedly (that is, it terminates with a non-zero exit code, and was not stopped by explicit request), then the DNS records are not removed, so that monitoring systems can detect that the container should still exist, and alerts can be raised.

+When `ddns-sd` itself is stopped (via the `TERM` signal, the default when you ask to shutdown a container via `docker stop`) it removes all the DNS records it manages, on the assumption that we may be shutting down the machine, and all services should be deregistered.
+If you know you're only doing a restart, you can send the `SIGHUP` signal instead (via `docker kill -s HUP ddns-sd`), and this will cause `ddns-sd` to leave all the DNS records in place when it exits.

 # Running

 As you would expect from something that manages Docker containers, it is